 Genetic studies are only as informative as the people in them.
 Variant Bio combines anthropology, epidemiology, genetics, and machine learning to identify relevant groups to partner with.
-We focus on outliers for traits of medical relevance and populations with rare genetic variants that rise to high frequency.
+We focus on unique health-related traits and populations with rare genetic variants that rise to high frequency.

 Using innovative low- and high-pass whole-genome sequencing alongside custom algorithms we can reduce costs without sacrificing data quality.
 Our approach is better suited to identify novel and population-specific genetic variants than genotyping arrays, and captures much more of the genome than exome-sequencing.

 From Genomes to Targets

 We look for associations between genetic variants and traits that have global medical relevance using statistical genetics.
-By focusing on outliers and unique populations, we can sequence fewer genomes to make novel discoveries.
+By focusing on populations with unique health-realted traits, we can sequence fewer genomes to make novel discoveries.

 Improving Global Health

 We focus on therapeutic areas with global markets and unmet need including neurodegenerative, autoimmune, and cardiometabolic diseases.